jackyliao123/jSSH/README.md

 jSSH
 ====

-A SSH client implementation with xterm emulation written in pure java It uses the [JSch](http://www.jcraft.com/jsch/) library
+A SSH client implementation with xterm emulation written in pure java.

+It uses the [JSch](http://www.jcraft.com/jsch/) library